 Although the combination management buyout (MBO)/ shareholder buy-in was a win-win for the new and existing owners, they needed to secure financing to fund the deal.
 “Financing for construction companies is typically challenging due to the nature of the industry and the significant investment in our heavy equipment,” explains Joel.
 “We require long-term financing and working capital to be able to simultaneously complete contracts and continue to grow.”

 Joel and his partners needed financing, in combination with their own equity, to buy a majority of the company without compromising the cash flow of the business.
 They were introduced to First West Capital through a banking advisor after exploring private equity and other alternative lenders.
 “First West Capital was very helpful in working through the challenges of the deal – they understood the risk and reward of our business, where others didn’t,” explains Joel.

 First West Capital provided the partners $1 million to complete the sale of the business.
-“We love helping mid-market businesses like Construction Drilling, which has created a viable succession plan with exciting plans for growth,” says Greg Smith, Senior Associate at First West Capital.
+“We love helping mid-market businesses like Construction Drilling, which has created a viable succession plan with exciting plans for growth,” says Sarah Lloyd, Operations Director at First West Capital.
 “They have a strong, knowledgeable management team plus the backing of the previous owners – it’s an ideal combination.”

 “There were a lot of stakeholders involved with this deal, and we appreciated First West Capital’s flexibility and willingness to handle the needs of multiple owners and partners.
 It was crucial in helping the deal get done,” says Joel.

 He adds that the key to a successful transition is having stakeholders and partners that share the same vision for the business, “Transitions aren’t easy, but the First West Capital team were able to really help us dig deep to solve problems and move the deal along.
 They also introduced us to First West Leasing, which has allowed us to optimise our capital structure through equipment leasing – that’s huge for us since equipment is such as big part of our business.”